Enalean/tuleap-documentation-en/languages/en/user-guide/testmanagement.rst

 Test steps
 ----------

+..note:

+    You should manage steps in the Test Case tracker directly.
+Steps cannot be seen or defined from the Test Management interface.

-Starting Tuleap 10.3, a test case can be divided into steps.
+Test case can be divided into steps.
 Each step have to be run in the campaign.

 .. figure:: ../images/screenshots/testmanagement/steps.png
    :align: center